chryw/chryw.github.io/_posts/2016-07-25-lawfirm-website.markdown

 I'm creating a new website for a law firm in Japan.
 My friend [@irzzz](http://github.com/irzzz) is the designer and I'm the developer.

 <!--more-->

+#### View live site here
+<a href="http://beta.catenology.com/cassielawfirm/" target="_blank" rel="noopener noreferrer">BridgeRoots staging website</a>

-Our client Bridgeroot is a lawfirm located in Japan.
+Our client BridgeRoots is a lawfirm located in Japan.
 Their current website was built several years ago with WordPress and maintained by a vendor.
 The client would like to recreate the website in a modern style, update some old content, and ideally have the site load faster.
 We analyzed their needs and suggested making it a Jekyll based static one page website because
 - the site only serves as a simple showcase of the company's profile
 - the majority of site content doesn't need to be updated very often
 - there isn't a lot of server-side interaction needed